-Under a treaty between Iceland, Liechtenstein, Norway, and the EU, 10% of funds from the EEA fund in countries that receive aid is designated for the Active Citizens Fund to support the civic society.
-In each of the fifteen countries, the Fund is administered by an independent operator selected in a call for submissions by the FMO in Brussels, which manages programmes financed using the Norwegian Funds and EEA Funds.
+Under a treaty between Iceland, Liechtenstein, Norway, and the EU, 10% of funds from the EEA Grants in countries that receive aid is designated for the Active Citizens Fund to support the civic society.
+In each of the fifteen countries, the Fund is administered by an independent operator selected in a call for submissions by the FMO in Brussels, which manages programmes financed using the EEA and Norway Grants.

 Under the international treaties, the Active Citizens Fund provides support for activities in the following areas: